 Alexandra Park as a Nucleus of Community & Social Progress

 A park is the most natural nucleus of community – a stomping ground for invigorating recreation, social uplift and the restorative catharsis only nature can provide.
-Over the past five years, Alexandra Arts’ grassroots community initiative has carved out an enlivened space for visitor participation and social integration in the park.
+Over the past eight years, Alexandra Arts’ grassroots community initiative has carved out an enlivened space for visitor participation and social integration in the park.
 House of Emmeline, a site-specific sculptural-forest garden and permanent, environmentally friendly platform of community engagement, is the most natural outgrowth of the non-profit organization’s work.
 A symbolic nod to our shared herstory, the House of Emmeline sculpture memorializes the legacy of visionary feminist leader Emmeline Pankhurst.

 Honoring Alexandra Park’s Suffragette Legacy & Women’s Contributions